ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Policy {#ratelimit-policy-field}

-The "RateLimit-Policy" response header field indicates the quota policies currently associated with the client.
+The "RateLimit-Policy" response header field indicates a service policy currently associated with the client.
 Its value is informative.

 The field is a non-empty List of Items.
 Each item is a [quota policy](#quota-policy).
 Two quota policies MUST NOT be associated with the same quota units value.